 Instant Lemon Pickle (Spicy Pickled Lemon) Recipe

-Pickles are the Best Condiments
+Pickles Are the Best Condiments

 You can make spicy pickled lemons in many ways.
 A few varieties call for a resting period, while a few are instant.
 In this busy world, people like to make food you can eat right away, rather than the ones that demand a longer resting period.

 This spicy pickled lemon recipe doesn't need setting time.
-You can use it immediately or preserve it in the refrigerator and use up to a week.
+You can use it immediately or preserve it in the refrigerator and use it for up to a week.
 Here, I have not used any oil or preservatives.
 This is a traditional way of making this delicious dish.